coleenquadros/configuration/README.md

   - Mutations
   - Removal
 - Integrations are triggered based on the schemas that are declared via the `$schema` property in the instances
+- Integrations should include a dry run mode which will generate a plan that can be reviewed by service delivery when a PR is created

 ### Existing Integrations